Rodger Wylde: Physiotherapist

 Wylde left Stockport to become the 'Head of Sports Science and Medicine' at Chesterfield on 8 July 2014, replacing Jamie Hewitt.

-In February 2022 Wylde became Physio at EFL Championship club Peterborough United.
+In February 2022, Wylde became Physio at EFL Championship club Peterborough United.

+In the summer of 2022, Wylde became lead Physiotherapist at EFL League Two club Scunthorpe United.

 Music

 Rodger Wylde was always a big music fan especially of progressive rock.
-In 1998, he formed his own band Fracture along with Stockport player Tom Bennett, who was recovering from a severe break to his leg at the time.
+In 1998, he formed his own band, Fracture, along with Stockport player Tom Bennett, who was recovering from a severe break to his leg at the time.
 Both men decided to learn the guitar to brighten up the prolonged injury period, and a bassist and a drummer were added.
 After a period of nonperforming, Fracture were re-formed in April 2006 with Stockport's club doctor Steve Greenhough (keyboards and bass), David Prudhoe (lead guitar) and Keith Chadwick (drums) joining Rodger and Tom to complete the new line-up.
 They play regular concerts around the Greater Manchester area.